VillageSQL is a drop-in replacement for MySQL with extensions.

 Are INFORMATION_SCHEMA queries slow?

 For InnoDB tables, some queries (especially againstTABLES and STATISTICS) trigger index statistics updates, which can be slow on large schemas.
-MySQL 8.0 introduced persistent stats that improved this.
 If you’re querying metadata frequently, use mysql.innodb_table_stats and mysql.innodb_index_stats for faster access to cached statistics.

 Why do table_rows values look wrong?